edaliuw/WebApp2/README.md

 Minor change: A small name change since the last one wasn't good.
 Not saying this one is much better

-**Serious Changes**
+**Serious Changes:**

 Basically, I realized that the schema structure for this applicaiton made no sense in trying to build out a tournament bracket.
 I needed to connect Brackets to Round to Matches to Players.
 In my effort to re-write most of the code from WebApp1B to WebApp2, I had to scrap most things from before and re-organize things.
 Basically, had I gone from design to code instead of Code First, I probably would've saved myself a ton of headaches.

 Unfortunately, I ran out of time in making the app functional.
 Seed data and database initialization are basically busted and I'm confused how to fix this. *I was hoping you could give me some feedback in looking at what mistakes I've made here*.
+I think my biggest issue involves Match.cs since it causes SqlException(0x80131904) on all CRUD attempts.
+But I didn't have enough time remaining to address that, so that will also be left for WebApp3

 ## Future Goals